 Additional pages we to be created as landing pages (lead gen) by specific locations to capture targeted search traffic.

 The site had to be safe, secure and accessible to all.

 The client loved their new website and took out an additional six months SEO package with us.
 During this time we created new, unique content for the blog to capture more keywords, build authority and acquire quality links to boost local search positions.

 The client’s website paid for itself with the first lead they converted from the site.
 Even today as I write this, the site owner called to say they closed yet another deal with the lead coming from his website.

-Website Conversion Rate Optimization (CRO)
+Website Conversion Rate Optimisation (CRO)

 Up and Over

 Customers often develop quite a bond with their websites, but after we conducted our CRO audit, they felt confident that we would start improving them.
 In dealing with hundreds of websites in the past, we can quickly see features that hold websites back, although we always rely on statistics over opinions.
-To back up our professional opinions with data, we implemented heat maps and user session recordings, which allow us to analyze our customers journey and their click habits.
+To back up our professional opinions with data, we implemented heat maps and user session recordings, which allow us to analyse our customers journey and their click habits.